FIBI KUNG

 We designed 3D installations together with 3D designer Andrés Ros Soto: The Exchange Hub, a pavilion that serves as an welcoming invitation to the visitors and a place for leaving their thoughts for others to enjoy after they completed the journey.
 5 big site-specific installations are located throughout the Garden as an indicator for the starting point of the 5 trails: Wanderer, Adventurer, Time Traveller, Dreamer and Protector, together with 40 satellite text-based installations throughout the Garden.

-Exhibition Key Visual Identity, Exhibition Graphics
+Scope Visual Identity, Exhibition Graphics

 Project completed at HATO